Duchy of Brunswick

 The Districts of The Duchy

-The Duchy of Brunswick was subdivided into districts (Kreise) in 1833.
-The following districts
+The Duchy of Brunswick was

-County of Blankenburg): Blankenburg, Hasselfelde and Walkenried, City of Braunschweig, District of Braunschweig:
+subdivided into districts (Kreise) in 1833.
+The following districts existed from 1833 to 1946: District of Blankenburg (former County of Blankenburg): Blankenburg, Hasselfelde and Walkenried, City of Braunschweig, District

-Braunschweig, Riddagshausen and Vechelde, District of
+of Braunschweig: Braunschweig, Riddagshausen and Vechelde, District

-Gandersheim: Gandersheim, Seesen, Lutter am Barenberge and Greene, District of Goslar (from 1885 on), District
+of Gandersheim: Gandersheim, Seesen, Lutter am Barenberge and Greene, District of Goslar (from 1885 on), District

 of Helmstedt: Helmstedt, Schöningen, Königslutter, Vorsfelde and Calvörde, District of Holzminden (until 1942): Holzminden, Stadtoldendorf, Ottenstein and Thedinghausen, City of Watenstedt-Salzgitter (from 1942 on), District of Wolfenbüttel: Wolfenbüttel, Salder, Schöppenstedt and Harzburg.

-The members of this family bear the title Prince or Princess of Hannover,
+of this family bear the title Prince or Princess of Hannover, of Great Britain and Ireland, Duke or Duchess of Braunschweig-Lüneburg,

-Royal Highness.
-The British titles are due to their male-line descent from King Ernst August I of Hannover, son of King George
+together the formal appellation of His or Her Royal Highness.
+The British titles are due to their male-line descent from King

-III of Great Britain and Ireland, and are used by the family in spite of the British Crown stripping the family of their British
+Ernst August I of Hannover, son of King George III of Great Britain and Ireland, and are used by the family in spite of the

-titles, including the Dukedom of Cumberland and Teviotdale, during the First World War.
+British Crown stripping the family of their British titles, including the Dukedom of Cumberland and Teviotdale, during the

 The Ducal Arms of the